Shopping Links

 International thief Lupin and his companions are off on yet another adventure.
 This time around, Lupin has his sights set on the lost treasure of Harimao, an infamous bandit who amassed a fortune in stolen valuables from the British and Japanese armies in the Pacific region during World War II.
 Teaming up with an ex-British intelligence officer and his beautiful granddaughter along the way, Lupin and his companions embark on a grand quest across the world in search of the treasure.
 But ancient traps and puzzles are not their only obstacles.
 They also must fight off the forces of the Neo-Himmel, a fanatical (but extremely well armed and supplied) Neo-Nazi organization equally determined to take the treasure for themselves.

-Reader Review
+Quick Review

-But while the story is pretty simplistic, this is still a very good epic adventure film.
-In fact, it's one of the better films in the Lupin franchise.
-Like a good Indiana Jones-style adventure, this movie has plenty of action, suspense, over the top vehicle chases (on land, air, and sea, this movie has about every type of vehicle chase you could imagine), and quite a few historic castles, tombs, and caves to explore.
+Like a good Indiana Jones-style adventure, this movie has plenty of action, suspense, over-the-top vehicle chases (on land, air, and sea--this movie has about every type of vehicle chase you could imagine), and quite a few historic castles, tombs, and caves to explore.
 Again, not particularly original, but still extremely well done.

 US DVD Review

-FUNimation's DVD is basic but solid; a bright, crisp video track (though there did seem to be some odd artifacts in a few spots), stereo audio in English and Japanese, and a literally-translated English subtitle track as well as a caption track based on the dub script.
+Funimation's DVD is basic but solid; a bright, crisp video track (though there did seem to be some odd artifacts in a few spots), stereo audio in English and Japanese, and a literally-translated English subtitle track as well as a caption track based on the dub script.
 The only extra is a set of character bios for the entire cast of the movie, although in a nice touch, the disc will play in regions 1, 2, and 4.

-Content Guide
+Parental Guide

 One of the most family-friendly Lupin films ever made.